Pros and Cons of Using a Holiday Let Management Company

 For most, this will be the biggest negative; the fact that looking after your holiday let will take up a lot of your time.

-A HomeAway survey found that holiday rental owners spend an average of nine hours per week marketing and managing their bookings.
-This is often in addition to having a full-time job and being a busy parent.
+Holiday rental owners spend an average of 9+ hours per week marketing and managing bookings.
+This is often in addition to having a full-time job and a family.
 Running everything yourself means you’ll need to put in the hours during your evenings and weekends too.

 The administration work involved in managing a holiday let is surprisingly time-consuming when you don’t have the benefit of an agency handling reservations for you.

-And then there’s the greeting of guests, dealing with their requests, cleaning and changeovers to be done in between rentals, the continual maintenance that needs to be carried out – not to mention the handling of any other issues that may arise at any time of day (or night!).
+There’s also the greeting of guests, dealing with their requests, cleaning, changeovers and ongoing maintenance – not to mention the handling of any other issues that may arise at any time of day (or night!).

-Unless you’re based near to your property, managing it yourself won’t be as practical for you compared to those owners/agents who are close by and can have regular involvement with the operation.
-You may suffer from not being able to get there quickly enough should something go wrong or there’s an emergency of some kind.
+Unless you’re based near to your holiday home, managing it yourself won’t be as practical for you compared to those owners/agents who are close by.
+It might take you hours to get there should something go wrong or if there’s an emergency of some kind.

 Lack of expertise

-If you’re a newbie to the holiday letting game, it’s a steep learning curve, and you’ll probably make mistakes (perhaps costly ones) whilst you’re finding your feet.
+If you’re a newbie to the holiday letting business, it’s a steep learning curve, and you’ll probably make mistakes (perhaps costly ones) whilst you’re finding your feet.

-You’ll need to fork out for your marketing and advertising, which is a significant outgoing – especially when you’re just getting established.
+You’ll need to invest in marketing and advertising, which is a significant outgoing – especially when you’re just getting established.

 If you hire people to help you out with the running of your holiday let (e.g. cleaners and gardeners), you could be responsible for their contract, working conditions, health and safety and pay (including arranging tax for HMRC).

-It also means you must have the appropriate level of insurance in place for staff employed under your watch.
+It also means you must have the appropriate level of insurance in place for staff employed.

 This alone can cause another admin headache for you as a business owner; especially if you’re unfamiliar with employment law and legislation.

-With more and more holiday rentals entering the marketplace, it’s becoming increasingly difficult to stand out amongst the competition.
-HomeAway, for example, now lists more than 2 million rentals and Airbnb 6m worldwide.
+With more and more holiday lets and Airbnb’s entering the marketplace, it’s becoming increasingly difficult to stand out amongst the competition.

-In addition to general competition from other holiday rental owners, you also face competition from professional rental agencies that have better online distribution for their rentals and more properties in their portfolio – as well as lower costs and more commercial experience.
+In addition to general competition from other holiday rental owners, you also face competition from professional letting agencies that have better online exposure for their rentals – as well as lower costs and more commercial experience.

-To stay competitive, you’ll need to be very responsive and reply to guests quickly to secure bookings, choose where and how you advertise wisely and provide a top-notch guest experience to guarantee great reviews, word of mouth referrals and repeat bookers.
+To stay competitive, you’ll need to be responsive and reply to guests quickly to secure bookings, choose where and how you advertise and provide a top-notch guest experience to guarantee great reviews, word of mouth referrals and repeat bookers.
+All of which involve a lot of work.

 Handing over the management of your holiday let to an agency also comes with advantages and disadvantages.
 On the plus side…

 Using an agency will free up your time so that you can spend it doing other things, whether it’s for work or pleasure.
-Some hosts can end up spending 40+ hours per week running their business, and this can mean that important moments and time with family and friend are postponed or even missed out on altogether.
+Some hosts can end up spending 9+ hours per week running their business, and this can mean that important moments and time with family and friends are postponed or even missed out on altogether.

-This expertise should translate into higher occupancy rates and better guest satisfaction as they will find the right clients for the right properties
+Good agencies have a huge amount of booking data and trends to analyse the ever-changing market demand in your area.
+This expertise should translate into higher occupancy rates and better guest satisfaction as they find the right clients for the right properties

-A good agency will have a tried and tested marketing plan ready and waiting for your property, and they’ll know who and where to target your ideal guest.
+A good agency will have a tried and tested marketing plan ready and waiting for your property, and they’ll know how to target your ideal guest.

-They’ll take care of time-consuming tasks such as taking professional photographs of the property, copywriting, setting up and managing any online presence for your holiday rental.
+They’ll take care of time-consuming tasks such as taking professional photographs of the property, writing a professional property description, setting up and managing your holiday rental online.

-It’s also likely that they’ll hold a marketing database of past and potential bookers, which can be used for mailing purposes to promote your property.
+It’s also likely that they’ll have thousands of followers on social media, a PR team and a huge marketing database of past and potential bookers, which can be used to promote your holiday let.

-As well as ensuring the way your rental is represented online is as impressive as possible, they’ll know how to deal with enquiries and bookers too.
+As well as ensuring the way your rental is promoted online is as impressive as possible, they’ll know how to deal with enquiries and guests too.

-An agency will take care of all guest queries, as well as dealing with arrivals, departures and cleaning the property.
+An agency will take care of all guest queries, avoid double bookings as well as dealing with arrivals, departures and cleaning the property.
 A good agent should also be on hand for guest emergencies at any time, so you don’t have to answer the phone in the small hours.

-If you hire the services of an agency, they’ll take care of all the paperwork; from dealing with booking requests to issuing the booking contract and sending out the final arrival details to your guests.
+If you hire a management company they’ll take care of all the paperwork; from dealing with booking requests to issuing the booking contract and sending out the final arrival details to your guests.

 Taking and chasing payments